nivit/goodvibes/docs/ui.md

 	Gtk-Message: GtkDialog mapped without a transient parent.
 This is discouraged.

-But Overcooked is mainly a status icon, and doesn't really have a main window to speak of.
+But Goodvibes is mainly a status icon, and doesn't really have a main window to speak of.

 Loosely speaking, we could use the popup window as the transient parent, since